dftbplus/recipes/docs/defect/carbon2d-elec.rst

 `detailed.out`
-  Contains detailed information about the calculated physical quantities (energies, forces, eigenlevels, fillings, charges, etc.) obtained in the last SCC cycle performed.
+  Contains detailed information about the calculated physical quantities (energies, forces, charges, etc.) obtained in the last SCC cycle performed.

 `band.out`
   Eigenvalues (in eV) and fillings for each k-point and spin channel.